jdcloudcom/en/documentation/Networking/Elastic-IP/Introduction/Benefits.md

 ## Multiple Billing Type Support

-users can select an appropriate billing type, according to business requirements, from the types of monthly package, pay by configuration and pay by consumption.
+Users can select an appropriate billing type, according to business requirements, from the types of monthly package, pay by configuration and pay by consumption.

 ## Flexible Bandwidth Modification

-users can modify an Elastic IP address’ bandwidth as traffic requirement changes.
-The modification will be effective immediately.
+Users can modify an Elastic IP address’ bandwidth as traffic requirement changes.
+The modification will take effect immediately.